 The first way to show that the court's decision was wrong is to show that the court's decision was contrary to (conflicting with) clearly established federal law.
-This is a difficult standard to meet.
-In Williams, the Court held that the contrary standard meant that habeas relief is deserved if the court "applies a rule that contradicts the governing law set forth in our cases."
-This means that the court must have either applied the wrong standard in a case or interpreted the standard incorrectly.
+80 This is a difficult standard to prove.
+In Williams, the Court held that the contrary standard meant that habeas relief is deserved if the court "applies a rule that contradicts the governing law set forth in [its] cases."
+81 This means that the court must have either applied the wrong standard in a case or interpreted the standard incorrectly.
 For example, in a case on ineffective assistance of counsel, the Strickland standard governs.
-If the court applied a standard that was different from the Strickland standard, then it has applied a standard "contrary" to clearly established law.
+82 If the court applied a standard that was different from the Strickland standard, then it has applied a standard "contrary" to clearly established law.
 In this case, relief may be appropriate.
 Likewise, if the court interpreted the Strickland standard incorrectly, then the decision would also be contrary to federal law, and relief could be granted.
-However, it is difficult to persuade an appeals court that a state court applied the law in a contrary way.
+83 However, it is difficult to persuade an appeals court that a state court applied the law in a contrary way.
+84

-The other way to show that your state court's decision was contrary to federal law is to show that the Supreme Court considered a case very similar to yours, and it reached a different conclusion from the one reached by your state court.
-This means that if you can find a Supreme Court case with similar facts to your
+The other way to show that your state court's decision was contrary to federal law is to show that the Supreme Court considered a case very similar to yours, and it reached a different conclusion from the one reached by your state court.85 This means that if you can find a Supreme Court case with similar facts to your case, and the state court ruled differently from the Supreme Court, you might be entitled to relief.86 This only applies when you are able to point to a case with similar enough facts.